exfinen/minskk/README.md

 Being minimalist, the plugin is mostly non-configurable and works out of the box with a sticky-shift setting.

-This plugin is written fully from scratch using `Rust` for the dictionary related part and `Lua` for the rest, and works on an environment where `Rust` is available including `Debian 11` on DM250.
+This plugin is written using `Rust` for the dictionary related part and `Lua` for the rest, and works on an environment where `Rust` is available including `Debian 11` on DM250.

 ## Implemented
 - Hiragana entry